Bootstrap Framework Basics

 Since then, Bootstrap has committed itself to staying relevant.
 A look at its history shows a parallel progression with web development as a whole: Bootstrap 2 introduces responsive design, Bootstrap 3 brings flat design, Bootstrap 4 modernizes the entire framework with a rewrite, and now Bootstrap 5 covers the latest web development practices.

-With this strong foundation in place, the next layer addresses page layout.
-Given the wide range of devices, browsers, and form factors, this task is notoriously challenging.
+Given the wide range of devices, browsers, and form factors, page layout is notoriously challenging.
 Bootstrap provides a streamlined system for building responsive layouts through what it refers to as the “grid system”.
 This system allows developers to specify general sizes and positions for various sections of the page, such as the primary content container, sidebars, or headers.
 As design requirements vary widely, each of these components is generic and configurable, ensuring that pages can be tuned to specific needs without delving into the complexities of responsive web design.

 However, despite best efforts, not all functionalities can be provided exclusively through CSS.
 To bridge this gap, Bootstrap includes various systems such as fonts, glyphs, and JavaScript extensions, ensuring that developers rarely need to worry about building these functionalities themselves.